thewalkinggeek/PdfXtract/README.md

 # PdfXtract - A PDF Asset Extraction Utility

 PdfXtract is a modern desktop application for extracting various assets from PDF documents.
-Built with CustomTkinter, it provides a user-friendly, theme-aware experience for both Windows and macOS.
+Built with Python + CustomTkinter, it provides a user-friendly, theme-aware experience for both Windows and macOS.

 ## Key Features